graz-dev/kalco/docs/getting-started/index.md

 - How to install and configure Kalco
 - Basic cluster export operations
 - Git integration and version control
-- Validation and analysis features
+- Change tracking and reporting
 - Best practices for cluster management

 ## 📋 Prerequisites